-The comparison of experimental results helps to confirm the effectiveness of the method proposed in this paper because the previous instances are compared with numerical results.
-Rarefied hypersonic flow over flat plates has been studied theoretically, experimentally, and numerically by many researchers, such as \cite{davis1963comparison,allegre1994rarefied,tsuboi2004direct}.
-The simplicity of the geometry and the precision of experimental results make this case particularly useful for numerical validation.
-Here, the rarefied hypersonic flow over a flat plate with a truncated leading edge is investigated.

 As the previous simulations have been compared with numerical results, assessing the current GSI algorithm's performance through a comparison with experimental results further strengthens its validation.
-Allegre et al. \cite{allegre1994rarefied} initially conducted this experiment and the freestream conditions given in Table \ref{tab:plate conditions} were used.
-In this experimental study, a truncated flat plate was positioned at a distance from a nozzle producing a nitrogen flow with a $Ma$ number of 20.2 and a temperature of 13.32 K (the gas constant of nitrogen is ${{R}_{{{N}_{2}}}}=297J/\left( kg\cdot K \right)$).
-The plate is 100 mm long, 100 mm wide, and 5 mm thick, and the wall temperature was maintained at 290 K. Two angles of attack (0° and 10°) were examined in this experiment.
-The experimental measurements of pressure, heat flux, and density were found to have errors of 15$\%$, 10$\%$, and 10$\%$ respectively \cite{palharini2015benchmark}.
-By using the VHS ($\omega=0.74$) model, the gas mean free path is represented as:
+Allegre et al. \cite{allegre1994rarefied} conducted an experiment with a truncated flat plate positioned at a distance from a nozzle, producing a nitrogen flow with a Mach number of 20.2 and a temperature of 13.32 K, as detailed in Table \ref{tab:plate conditions}.
+The plate dimensions are 100 mm in length, 100 mm in width, and 5 mm in thickness, with the wall temperature maintained at 290 K. Two angles of attack, namely 0 degrees and 10 degrees, were investigated in this experiment.
+Experimental measurements of pressure, heat flux, and density were reported with errors of 15$\%$, 10$\%$, and 10$\%$, respectively \cite{palharini2015benchmark}.
+Utilizing the VHS model with $\omega=0.74$, the gas mean free path is represented as:

-The molecular diameter and relative molecular mass of nitrogen are $4.17\times {{10}^{-10}}$ m and $4.65\times {{10}^{-26}}$ g, respectively.
-As a result, the molecular gas mean free path and the number density are 0.00169 m and $3.713\times {{10}^{20}}\text{ }\cdot /{{m}^{3}}$, respectively.
-Meanwhile, by using the length of the plate (100 mm) as the characteristic length, the corresponding Knudsen number is determined to be 0.0169.
+The molecular diameter and relative molecular mass of nitrogen are $4.17\times {{10}^{-10}}$ m and $4.65\times {{10}^{-26}}$ kg, respectively.
+Consequently, the molecular gas mean free path and number density are calculated as 0.00169 m and $3.713\times {{10}^{20}}\text{ }\cdot /{{m}^{3}}$, respectively.
+Simultaneously, utilizing the length of the plate (100 mm) as the characteristic length, the corresponding Knudsen number is determined to be 0.0169.
 Tables \ref{tab:ref quantities} and \ref{tab:dimless quantities} present the reference physical quantities and dimensionless physical quantities, respectively.

 The unstructured physical mesh and velocity mesh utilized for the numerical experiments comprise 8055 and 3186 cells, respectively, as illustrated in Figs. \ref{fig27a} and \ref{fig27b}.
 The HFL of the mesh on the surface is set to 0.1 mm.
 To examine the effect of the GSI model on the simulation results in this example, the AC is assigned only two values: 1 and 0.8.
 Notably, the latter value corresponds to literature prescriptions for a nitrogen flow over a steel plate at a temperature of $T_w$ = 300 K \cite{rader2005measurements, trott2011experimental, schouler2020survey}.